zakrowling/beeline/README.md

-# Someone to dump test assets for hosting
+# Someone to dump test assets for prototypes